-Revit is the newest and most technologically advanced BIM application, and it's under constant development.
-What began as a single tool for architects has expanded to include structural and mechanical engineers.
+Revit is the most technologically advanced BIM application, and it's under highly dynamic development.
+What began as a single tool for architects has expanded into a platform that is the base for the structural and mechanical disciplines as well.
 The evolution of the Revit software platform will continue.
 As with any new technology, you'll run into problems, get flustered, and no doubt pull out some hair.
 That said, no other application on the market delivers the advantages of BIM as well as Revit does.
-Consider this for a moment: Most other architectural products in today's market are based on technology that is 20+ years old, whereas Revit is a new technology that was designed from the ground up as a BIM tool to specifically address the AEC industry.
+Consider this for a moment: most other architectural products in today's market are based on technology that is 20-plus years old, whereas Revit is a new technology that was designed from the ground up as a BIM tool to specifically address the AEC industry.
 From its inception, Revit has had the goal of improving design communication, coordination, and change management.
 It has a patented parametric change engine that is unmatched in sophistication.
 It's also the leading software package in the international market.
 Revit is not the only BIM package out there, but we feel it offers the most holistic approach.

 As you complete more projects with Revit, you'll begin to understand some of its advanced functionality.
 In this book, we'll delve into advanced concepts and guide you through some really cool features.
 We'll touch on the fact that Revit is now a technological platform that supports architectural, structural, and mechanical disciplines.
-The fact that you can share a model with your structural and mechanical, engineering, and plumbing (MEP) engineers is an exciting new prospect, and one that will continue to drive changes in process.
+The fact that you can share a model with your structural and mechanical, electrical, plumbing engineers (MEP) without any intermediate translation methods or change to the base environment is an exciting prospect, and one that will continue to drive changes in process.

-Where Can You Go From Here?
+Where Can You Go from Here?

-Building Information Modeling is a revolutionary approach to the design, analysis, and documentation of buildings that takes full advantage of modern-day computational technology.
+Building information modeling is a revolutionary approach to the design, analysis, and documentation of buildings that takes full advantage of modern-day computational technology.
 At its core, BIM manages the flow of information throughout the lifecycle of a building-design process, allowing you to experience the building before it is built.
 Using BIM from early conceptual design through construction documentation and into construction administration and beyond, it's possible to better predict, plan, and execute the complex task of creating architecture to meet today's demanding requirements.

-The flow of information in this new world consists of virtually all imagined inputs that go into a building design: the gross area of the building; its impact on the environment; the number of windows, doors, and plumbing fixtures; the cost of materials; the size of heating and cooling equipment; you name it.
-All this information is stored in a digital model-a virtual 3D database chock full of information primed for extraction, analysis, and representation.
-The input turns into output in the form of coordinated document sets, which can be shared across multiple disciplines and which serve as a centralized design-management tool for an entire project.
+The flow of information in this new world consists of virtually all imagined inputs that go into a building design: the gross area of the building; its impact on the environment; the number of windows, doors, and plumbing fixtures; the cost of materials; the size of heating and cooling equipment-you name it.
+All this information is stored in a digital model-a virtual 3D database chock-full of information primed for extraction, analysis, and representation.
+The input turns into output in the form of coordinated document sets that can be shared across multiple disciplines and that serve as a centralized design-management tool for an entire project.